 Studies into natural remedies is an area that requires urgent attention.
 We need answers to these questions.

 There is plenty of evidence that some herbal compounds can be as or more effective than antibiotics in certain cases, but we don’t know if they work the same way on pathogens in the urinary tract.
-Let alone whether they work on a chronic bladder infection caused by bacterial biofilms.

 If you use UTI home remedies, or are considering trying something, it pays to do a little research so you can make a more informed decision about what you’re putting into your body.